ButterWatt/ESP32-AntiDeauther/README.md

 # How it works
 It will create an AP, after detecting deauth packages, it will shutdown the AP within 350 - 600ms (± 50ms), AP name and random MAC address will be changed and hosted back.
 >[!IMPORTANT]
->It will **only** stop mass deauth flood, not targeted deauth.
+>It will **only** stop mass deauth flood, not targeted deauth than its AP.
 It's likes preventing some kids try to use fake gun.
 >
->If you blame me for this, please, read twice.
+>If you blame me due to its protection not doing well to your actual access point, please, read twice.

 # Quote of the repo
 **If you are looking for AI girlfriend, please find and touch grass immediately.** -Butter, who found themself writing complain in the dark.